reinar/qt-creator-obscurus/README.md

 Requirements
 ---
-Qt Creator >= 3.3.0 (themes support)
+This is branch 4.x - it will work only with QtCreator 4.x
+If you're using QtCreator 3.x - please see master branch.
-If you're using earlier version of Qt Creator, your only option is to use css stylesheet themes like [Darcula](https://github.com/mervick/Qt-Creator-Darcula).
+If you're using even older version of Qt Creator, your only option is to use css stylesheet themes like [Darcula](https://github.com/mervick/Qt-Creator-Darcula).

 Usage
 --